-To enter variable frequency mode, press RCL, 0,0,0, then ENTER or enter a frequency in the direct entry mode described above.
-The memory channel that you were just in will still be valid but now you can manually adjust the frequency with the M.UP, M.DN, UP and DN keys.
-The UP and DN keys will make the frequency count up or down in steps of 2.5 kHz.
-The M.UP and M.DN keys will make the frequency count up or down in steps of 1 MHz.
-You can not change the label.
-The frequency in this mode is not stored in memory.
-To exit this mode, recall one of the 200 memory channels (ie. RCL, 0,0,1).
+To enter variable frequency mode, press RCL, 0, 0, 0, then ENTER or enter a frequency in the direct entry mode described above.
+The memory channel that you were just in will still be valid but now you can manually adjust the frequency with the M.UP, M.DN, UP, and DN keys.
+The UP and DN keys will cause the frequency count up or down in steps of 2.5 kHz.
+The M.UP and M.DN keys will cause the frequency count up or down in steps of 1 MHz.

+You cannot change the label.
+The frequency in this mode cannot be stored in memory.
+To exit this mode, recall one of the 200 memory channels (i.e. RCL, 0, 0, 1).
 Variable frequency mode is disabled when the internal entry disable jumper is set.